 - Research done on spider monkeys revealed they consumed about 2.4 kilograms of food every day.
-As such, they will feed as often as they can to realize this daily food requirement.
+They will feed as often as possible to realize this daily food requirement.

 What Eats Monkeys?

-Many monkey species are smaller in size, and so they are vulnerable to predators larger in size compared to them.
+Many monkey species are smaller in size, so they are vulnerable to larger predators than them.

 - Young monkeys that have wandered from their mothers are also vulnerable to predators.
 Some of the organisms that predate on monkeys that live within their location include some bird species such as eagles, hyenas, big cats such as tigers & jaguars, crocodiles, and alligators.